redhat-cip/numeter/docs/overview.rst

 .. image:: img/storage.png

-**Webapp :** A Django webapp displays data using the dygraphs library
+**Webapp :** A Django webapp displays data using the js library like dygraphs

     * http://dygraphs.com/